Rohitmahajan004/Rohitmahajan004/README.md

 - 👋 Hi, I’m @Rohitmahajan004
-- 👀 I’m interested in data science and web developement
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning BCA Final year
+- 🌱 I am completed my bca degree
 - 💞️ I’m looking to collaborate on company
 - 📫 How to reach me ...